sysdiglabs/secure-inline-scan/README.md

     Sysdig Inline Scanner/Analyzer --

-      Wrapper script for performing vulnerability scan or image analysis on local docker images, utilizing the Sysdig inline_scan container.
+      Wrapper script for performing vulnerability scan or image analysis on local container images, utilizing the Sysdig inline_scan container.
       For more detailed usage instructions use the -h option after specifying scan or analyze.

         Usage: inline_scan.sh <analyze> [ OPTIONS ]